 Minted bars have more detail in their design.
 The minting process is of course what gives the minted bar a higher price compared to a cast bar.
 While you may pay more for a minted bar there is also no guarantee you will get more for it when you sell it, compared to a cast bar.
 Minted bars usually come in packaging, so if you’d like to handle your gold bar, a cast bar may be a better option.

 For more on minted bars and gold coins see: Why is a 1oz PAMP Gold Lady Fortuna Minted Bar Worth Less Than a Canadian Gold Maple Coin?

 Gold bars are a popular way to protect purchasing power and guard against financial crises.
 They are an asset that has stood the test of time for millennia.

 Check out the range of gold bars to buy.
 Or let us know if you’d like something not listed there.
 You can also use the live chat feature to get the most up to date pricing – see the button at the bottom right of your screen.

 Editors Note: Originally posted 24 April 2018.
-Updated 15 October 2018 with links to relevant products.
+Last updated 3 March 2020 with links to relevant products and Maple special added.